krane/krane/docs/cli.md

 ### logs

-Stream container logs for a deployment.
+Read container logs for a deployment.

 ```
 krane logs <container>